 In previous accounting tips, we have looked at the different kinds of financial statements a business prepares.
 Some examples of this are the balance sheet, income statement, and cash flow statement.

 On a monthly or quarterly basis, you should prepare each of these financial reports because they will help you analyze the health of your business from different angles.
 The balance sheet shows a snapshot of your business’ assets, liabilities, and equity at a specific moment in time.
-The income statement, on the other hand, shows the income and expenses that took place over a defined period.
+The income statement, on the other hand, shows the income and expenses that took place over a defined period, as well as your business’ “bottom line.”
 And the cash flow statement allows you to see how your cash balances have changed over a period.

 If you were a publicly traded company, you would be required to produce financial statements on a quarterly or annual basis for your investors.
 Since you (probably) don’t have this requirement, it is up to you to decide how often this kind of report should be made for your business.